scribe-org/.github/profile/README.md

 Creating MVPs for [Scribe-Android](https://github.com/scribe-org/Scribe-Android) and [Scribe-Desktop](https://github.com/scribe-org/Scribe-Desktop) are also now priorities!

-We strive to be an inclusive community.
-Be it the software we write or the language data from [Wikidata](https://www.wikidata.org/)[<sup>[2]</sup>](https://phabricator.wikimedia.org/project/profile/6000/) that it's based on, coders and open-source supporters of any level are welcome!
+An official [Wikimedia project for new developers](https://www.mediawiki.org/wiki/New_Developers#Scribe)[<sup>[2]</sup>](https://phabricator.wikimedia.org/project/profile/6000/), we strive to be an inclusive community.
+Be it the software we write or the language data from [Wikidata](https://www.wikidata.org/) that it's based on, coders and open-source supporters of any level are welcome!
 Please also [join us in our public Matrix chat rooms](https://matrix.to/#/#scribe_community:matrix.org) to share ideas, ask questions or just say hi :)

 ### Try Scribe today!